billyrobshaw/Insulin-Calculator/README.md

 This project is a mobile application that I will be developing over the next few weeks/months.
 The application will allow the user to Input a food or drink and in return will be provided the user with the average amount of Carbs per serving for that input.
-The application will then convert this value into the "reccomend" amount of Insulin a Type 1 Diabetic should take for the before consuming the food/drink.
+The application will then convert this value into the "recommend" amount of Insulin a Type 1 Diabetic should take for the before consuming the food/drink.
 Screenshots of the Application will be provided later on in the Development of the project.